Installing Avi Controller in Microsoft Azure

 - Based on deployment scale considerations, choose an appropriate VM size.
-The following table lists the minimum requirements for the VMs on which the Controller and the SEs are installed.
+The following table lists the minimum requirements for the VMs on which the Avi Controller and Avi SEs are installed.

-Component Memory vCPUs Disk Controller 24 GB 8 128 GB Service Engine 2 GB 2 15 GB
+Component Memory vCPUs Disk Avi Controller 24 GB 8 64 GB Service Engine 2 GB 2 10 GB

-For the Controller, we recommend the following instance types:
+For Avi Controller, we recommend the following instance types:

-Note: Starting with NSX Advanced Load Balancer 22.1.2, you can create Controllers on
+Note: Starting with version 21.1.6, NSX Advanced Load Balancer supports the following ds_v5 flavors: